-GROUND CONDITIONS: One of the responsibilities assigned in this provision is that for ground conditions and ground stability.
-Oftentimes, your operator will not be knowledgeable about the ground conditions where the crane will be operating, especially if this is the first day on a jobsite.
-In construction, OSHA requires the Controlling Entity to be responsible for assuring the ground conditions are adequate.
-Having certain language in your contract/job ticket also helps put your company in a better position to defend against unknown hazards.
+■ GROUND CONDITIONS: One of the responsibilities assigned in this provision is that for ground conditions and ground stability.
+Oftentimes, your operator will not be knowledgeable about the ground conditions where the crane will be operating, especially if this is the first day on a job site.